space-sh/space/doc/space-modules/spacefile-yaml-reference.md

 ```
 An unescaped variable name will be evaluated on the spot in build time.
 However, it is possible to defer the evaluation until run time by escaping it as shown in `$var4` above.

-In case automatic assignment is needed, simply list the variable names:
+In case automatic assignment is wanted, simply list the variable names:
 ```sh
 SPACE_ENV="var1 var2"
 ```